Last Updated on

 2. Phang Nga Bay

-Phang Nga Bay is one of the top tourist attractions in Thailand.
-It is located just over 60 miles from the island of Phuket and one of most scenic areas in the country.
+Phang Nga Bay is located just over 60 miles from the island of Phuket and one of most scenic areas in the country.
 Beautiful caves, aquatic grottoes, and limestone islands are the main attraction of Phang Nga Bay.
 The most famous island in the bay is a sea stack called Ko Ping Kan.

 It is commonly known as James Bond Island because it was featured in the James Bond movie “The Man with the Golden Gun”.
 A common way of visiting Phang Nga Bay is by sea kayak as they are the only way to get inside the sea caves and grottoes.